sclorg/mariadb-container/README.md

 For using other versions of MariaDB, just replace the `10.2` value by particular version in the commands above.

+Note: while the installation steps are calling `podman`, you can replace any such calls by `docker` with the same arguments.

 **Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed on all provided versions of MariaDB, which must be specified in  `VERSIONS` variable.